samarafk/MLML2R/README.md

 ## Preprocessing

+We refer the reader to the `minfi` package tutorials for more preprocessing options.

 First, we removed probes with detection p-value $<0.01$ in any of the 8 arrays.
 The function `detectionP` identifies failed positions defined as both the methylated and unmethylated channel reporting background signal levels.

 ```r